Walking as Natural Remedy for Anxiety and Panic

 According to the Mayo

-Clinic, something as simple as walking for anxiety, panic,
+Clinic, something as simple as walking can be a natural

-a number of other benefits such as helping the body release
+mood enhancer, and a number of other benefits such as helping the

 Another intriguing study I came across appeared in the February 22 edition of